AreebaSaeed17/FOCP-Drone_Simulation/README.md

 # TITLE : DELIVERY DRONE SIMULATOR
 # Team Name : Drone Engineers 🕹️✨
 # Team Memebrs & Roles :
-1. Areeba Saeed : Team Leader & Programmer 1 ( Designed and implemented core functions, managed user interaction, and coordinated overall project development ).
+1. Areeba Saeed : Team Leader & Programmer 1
-2. Urooj Fatima : Programmer 2 & Logic Designer ( Created the program’s logic flow and flowchart, integrated additional features, and refined the code for efficiency ).
+2. Urooj Fatima : Programmer 2 & Logic Designer
-3. Heeba Aamir : Git Manager & Tester ( Handled version control and documentation, and performed extensive testing across different inputs and conditions to ensure reliability ).
+3. Heeba Aamir : Git Manager & Tester

 # Overview / Program Description:
 We have created a drone simulator, a program tasked with managing the daily operations of an autonomous delivery drone.
 Each day the drone completes three deliveries, at location A, B and C. Priot to each delivery, the drone assess the essential conditions such as the current weather (sunny, windy, rainy), battery level and it checks for the presence of potential  obstacles in the path (birds, aircrafts, restricted zones, etc).
 Based on these conditions, the drone is programmed to take a decision of whether to proceed with the delivery, delay the delivery or return to the base for charging.
 At the end of each simulated day, the drone generates a mission summary displaying the total number of deliveries deliveries, successful drops, failed attempts, delayed missions, and remaining battery life.